Frameworks

 The three steps work as individual actions.
 But they become powerful when systematized:

 Create a referral trigger in your workflow.
-At the project milestone where the remarkable moment happens (usually delivery or shortly after), add a task to your project management tool: “Send referral ask in 10-14 days.”
+At the project milestone where the notable moment happens (usually delivery or shortly after), add a task to your project management tool: “Send referral ask in 10-14 days.”

 Template the ask.
 Write three versions of your referral ask - one for each type of ideal customer you serve.
 Customize the name and specific details, but the structure stays the same.